skillrepos/ai-3in1/labs.md

 <br><br>

 5. Once the model is downloaded, you can see it with the first command below.
 Then run the model with the second command below.
-This will take several minutes to run.
-Afterwards you can run the first command again to see the model is present.
+This will load it and make it available to query/prompt.

 ```
 ollama list
 ollama run llama3.2
-ollama list
 ```

 <br><br>